abptrain414/bac-computation/README.txt

 Python Installation
 1. Install Python 3.4.3.
 Follow the instructions here: http://www.diveinto.org/python3/installing-python.html

-2. Type "python" in the terminal to make sure you're using Python 3 and not Python 2.
+2. Enter "python" in the terminal to make sure you're using Python 3 and not Python 2.

 Running the program